You are here

 Typical Work

-Documents facts to support conclusions resulting from inspections, interviews, and investigations; provides information to employers of possible abatement strategies and measures;
+Documents facts to support conclusions resulting from consultations, interviews, and discrimination investigations;

-Manages DOSH initiated and WISHA unique regulation projects that are controversial or have extraordinary impact on industry; identifies key issues and principles; determines and defines project parameters; develops strategies for handling situations unique to each project; schedules the project and assigns responsibilities for all activities; facilitates meetings and coordinates interactions between labor, management, OSHA and DOSH;
+Manages DOSH initiated and Washington Industrial Safety and Health Act unique regulation projects that are controversial or have extraordinary impact on industry; identifies key issues and principles; determines and defines project parameters; develops strategies for handling situations unique to each project; schedules the project and assigns responsibilities for all activities; facilitates meetings and coordinates interactions between labor, management, Occupational Safety and Health Administration and DOSH;

 Develops and writes DOSH initiated and WISHA unique regulations and the rationale which justifies deviation from the Federal OSHA regulations;

-Schedules, organizes, conducts and leads coordinated inspections of a complex nature; inspections may include extensive evidence gathering and analytical investigation relative to employer knowledge, employee exposure and precise hazard identification; may involve evening and weekend inspections with overnight travel to remote areas;
+Schedules, organizes, conducts and leads team inspections which deal with highly complex, high priority issues; inspections may include extensive evidence gathering and analytical research relative to employer knowledge, employee exposure and precise hazard identification in urban and remote areas;

 Consults with national specialists and researchers in determining long-term safe employee exposure limits and other regulations; makes prudent field decisions regarding personal safety;